PrasannaAdiga/spring-cloud-with-netflix/README.md

 ### Prometheus
 To alert and monitoring system metrics
   - Add the dependency 'micrometer-registry-prometheus'
-  - Add the below configuraions to expose the metrics endpoint by spring boot actuator
+  - Add the below configurations to expose the metrics endpoint by spring boot actuator
     ```
       management:
         endpoints: